Katerina-Chernevskaya/BalticSummit2023/labs/Lab 9-1 - Tailoring CI-CD for Dataverse Teams. Part 1 - Solution preparation.md

-Embarking on a voyage into the heart of Dataverse for Teams, this Lab will delve into the subtleties of tailoring CI/CD specifically for this realm.
-While Azure DevOps pipelines excel at deploying holistic solutions, Dataverse for Teams presents its own set of challenges, especially when it comes to bundling distinct apps or flows into a cohesive solution.
+As we traverse the intricate pathways of the **Dataverse for Teams Starscape**, we anchor at the Solution Synchronization Station.
+Here, in the heart of the cosmos, we engage in the meticulous assembly of Dataverse for Teams solutions, laying the groundwork for our collaborative projects.

-In this exploration, we'll unravel these intricacies, guiding you step-by-step from sculpting an app in Power Apps for Teams to its triumphant deployment into another Teams team.
-Prepare to demystify and conquer the nuances of Dataverse for Teams deployment!
+At this station, we will delve into the essence of solution preparation in Dataverse for Teams, ensuring every component aligns seamlessly, setting the stage for the upcoming CI/CD dance.
+Feel the vibrant energy of interconnected modules coming together, laying a strong foundation in the boundless universe of Dataverse for Teams.

 <img src="https://github.com/Katerina-Chernevskaya/BalticSummit2023/blob/a0a2c0c73428b9088a249b573ee761f4e3987418/labs/screenshots/lab9-1/9-1-DataverseForTeamsSolution.png" width="100">